python-trio/trio-asyncio/docs/source/usage.rst

         await trio_sleep(sec)
     trio_asyncio.run(aio_as_trio, aio_sleep, 3)

-In contrast to :func:`aio_as_trio`, using an awaitable is not supported because that's not an idiom :mod:`trio` uses.
+In contrast to :func:`trio_asyncio.aio_as_trio`, using an awaitable is not supported because that's not an idiom :mod:`trio` uses.

-Calling a function wrapped with :func:`trio_as_aio` returns a regular :class:`asyncio.Future`.
+Calling a function wrapped with :func:`trio_asyncio.trio_as_aio` returns a regular :class:`asyncio.Future`.
 Thus, you can call it from a synchronous context (e.g. a callback hook).
 Of course, you're responsible for catching any errors – either arrange to ``await`` the future, or use ``.add_done_callback()`` ::

     async def trio_sleep(sec=1):